 CMS approved some new telehealth services that address real gaps in virtual care:

-Group Behavioral Counseling for Obesity (G0473): Finally!
+Group Behavioural Counseling for Obesity (G0473): Finally!
 With over a third of American adults dealing with obesity, group counseling via telehealth eliminates the “I can’t get there” excuse.
 Your patients can join sessions from their living room, and you can help more people at once.

 Multiple-Family Group Psychotherapy (90849): Anyone who’s tried to coordinate a family therapy session knows the logistics nightmare of getting everyone in one room at one time.
 Now families can join from wherever they are – whether that’s across town or across the country.